laravel/docs/localization.md

 #### Key / File Conflicts

 You should not define translation string keys that conflict with other translation filenames.
-For example, translating `__('Action')` for the "NL" locale while a `nl/action.php` file exists but a `nl.json` file does not exist will result in the translator returning the contents of `nl/action.php`.
+For example, translating `__('Action')` for the "NL" locale while a `nl/action.php` file exists but a `nl.json` file does not exist will result in the translator returning the entire contents of `nl/action.php`.

 <a name="retrieving-translation-strings"></a>
 ## Retrieving Translation Strings